Hi, I’m Katie, and I’m a reusable snack bag junkie.

 It’s true.

-Now that I’ve been using reusable sandwich and snack bags regularly for over six years, it’s not even weird anymore…to me.
+Now that I’ve been using reusable sandwich and snack bags regularly for over a decade, it’s not even weird anymore…to me.

 Do they think I’m super crunchy?
 Super frugal?
 Super DIY?
 Do they figure I made them myself right after my underwater basket weaving class?